 Budget and determining borrowing capacity

-Before you even start looking at homes, one of the first things you'll need to do is do your own due diligence and figure out your home-buying budget.
+Before you even start looking at homes, one of the first things you’ll need to do is do your own due diligence and figure out your home-buying budget.
+Understanding the minimum income required to qualify for specific loans is crucial, as it can affect your eligibility and the types of loans available to you.

 Remember, there are a lot of hidden upfront costs associated with purchasing a home.
-So don't only think about whether you can afford the deposit.
+So don’t only think about whether you can afford the deposit.
 Additional fees can add up to tens of thousands of dollars.
+Other transaction costs such as stamp duty and conveyancing fees should also be considered when evaluating your overall affordability.

 When you calculate upfront costs, don’t forget to include: